-- Plastic Limit (PL) is the point at which a material moves from a semi-solid to a plastic state. - Liquid Limit (LL) is the point at which a material moves from a plastic to a liquid state - Both PI and LL are used to determine Plasticity Index.
+- Plastic Limit (PL) is the point at which a material moves from a semi-solid to a plastic state. - Liquid Limit (LL) is the point at which a material moves from a plastic to a liquid state - Both PL and LL are used to determine Plasticity Index.

-• Plasticity Index (PI) is a number that is derived from subtracting the Plastic

-• Plasticity Index is not an Atterberg
+- Plasticity Index (PI) is a number that is derived from subtracting the Plastic Limit from the Liquid Limit. - Plasticity Index is not an Atterberg limit.